 I’m an advocate of coddiwompling and a believer in synchronicity.
 The universe often yields its surprises in ways I don’t anticipate and, most certainly, could never orchestrate.
 So when I headed off to Ireland with my genealogy notes scribed on sheets of art paper and rolled up in a suitcase, I trusted that somehow, the fates would guide me to something wonderful.
 They did not disappoint.

 During our Dublin stay, we rented an apartment.
-During a conversation with the landlord, I mentioned our plans to visit Cootehill, County Cavan, in search of the Ashfield Estate and information about the Lindsays.
+In a conversation with the landlord, I mentioned our plans to visit Cootehill, County Cavan, in search of the Ashfield Estate and information about the Lindsays.
 As fate would have it, the landlord, a designer of museum and gallery displays, was well versed in the offerings of her city.
 She recommended that I consult the genealogy department at the National Library of Ireland.

 The National Library of Ireland is worth visiting if only to enjoy the architecture and to breath in the history.
 As anyone who’s ever researched Irish ancestry attest, information is difficult to come by.
 I was paired with a genealogist who was very generous with her time and turned up information about the marriage of my fourth great grandfather’s sister.
 I learned about various resources, one of them being the Spinning Wheel Premium List.
 Simply put, the Irish were offered free spinning wheels as an incentive to grow flax.
 My fifth great-grandfather was a weaver so this is a lead I’ll follow up on.

 His directions took us along a narrow dirt road to the Ashfield Parish and rectory, both of which I recognized from my online searches.
 The Lindsay name appeared on one headstone at the parish cemetery.
 As we wandered the grounds, a British woman approached me to ask what I was looking for.
-When she learned the purpose of my visit, she recommended that I speak with the church caretaker, a woman who lived nearby.
+When she learned the purpose of my visit, she recommended that I speak with the church caretaker who lived nearby.
 The woman and her husband led us to the caretaker’s home, just up the road.

 The night before departing Cootehill, I looked at the National Library of Ireland website in a last-ditch effort to find details where my ancestors had lived.
 Luck was on my side!
 I discovered a survey of the Ashfield Estate, dated April 6, 1806.
 “Surveyed and Divided into Two Equal parts that Farm of Land in the Townland of Corballyquill is held Jointly between John Whitely and John Lindsay and I find each part contains as follows…”